 And since SaaS is an Internet business model, its success depends on the solution itself and the landing page.
 During the last couple of years, we've seen an evolution of web design from something like this:

 SaaS as a business model is still pretty new, so today is an auspicious time to launch a SaaS product.
-Designers and marketers have done a titanic job to make sure that landing pages are easy to use, have crystal clear messages about the product or solution and convert users.
-You can use an infinite number of references without repeating the mistakes of competitors and companies that have spent years to develop an optimal solution.
+Designers and marketers have done a titanic job of making sure that landing pages are easy to use, have crystal clear messages about the product or solution and convert users.
+You can use an infinite number of references without repeating the mistakes of competitors and companies that have spent years developing an optimal solution.